Opiano1/Opeyemi-Fabiyi-Project/README.md

 - The Goal

-Can you analyze the weather data to predict public transport service disruption in Dubai?
+The goal of this project is to analyze the weather data to predict public transport service disruption in Dubai?
 How can we plan for less disruption in the wake of severe weather conditions and leverage the emergency management plan as well as providing uninterrupted services and products to citizens?